+Actuarial cost method Entry age normal

+Inflation 2.50%

+Salary increases 3.60% to 11.85% including inflation

+Discount rate 3.77%

-Actuarial cost method Entry age normal Inflation 2.50% Salary increases 3.50% to 11.50% including inflation Discount rate 4.05% Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements of GASB Statement No. 68.
-Mortality rates - service retirees 2019 Municipal Retirees of Texas mortality tables.
-The rates are projected on a fully generational basis with scale UMP.
-Mortality rates - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for males and a 3-year set-forward for females.
+Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements of scale UMP.

+GASB Statement No. 68.

+Mortality rates - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a fully generational basis with set-forward for females.
 In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates members who become disabled for males and females, respectively.
-The fates mortality improvements subject to the floor.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.